neopragma/self-start-ruby/README.md

 puts 'Hello, ' + my_name
 ```

-#### 10. String interpolation - insert string values into another string.
+#### 10. String interpolation

+Insert string values into another string.
 Useful for formatting messages.

 ```ruby
 puts "Hello, #{my_name}"
 ```

+#### 11. Expressions.

-#### 11. Ruby evaluates expressions and returns their value.
+Ruby evaluates expressions and returns their value.
 You have been doing this all along.

 In step 1, you wrote 'Hello, world' and ruby returned 'Hello, world'.
 That is a simple expression - its value is just 'Hello, world'